jamesdanielwhitford/replit.github.io/teams/teams-edu-checklist.md

 1. Start by [signing up for a Team for Education](https://docs.replit.com/teams/intro-teams-education).
 Now you are an organization admin and can view all of the teams within your organization.
 2. Create a “home” team and [invite all of the teachers](https://docs.replit.com/teams/inviting-teachers-students) who will be using Replit with you to join it.
 3. Once they’ve joined your home team, [assign them all “Admin” roles](https://docs.replit.com/teams/assigning-user-roles).
-Doing so will give them the ability to create new teams within your organization!
+Doing so will give them the ability to view and edit Team Projects within the team!
-4. Now, any teacher who is an admin in your home team will be able to create their own teams!

 ### For Teachers:
 1. Click on “Add Team” to begin creating your first team.
 Now you’re the team owner!